-This recipe is ridiculously easy and takes roughly ten minutes of actual hands-on time.
-The hardest part is all the waiting.
-Trust me when I say it’s worth every painstaking moment of waiting.
-It produces a heavy, rich-tasting loaf that pairs wonderfully with sauces, can be used as a bread bowl, or just go for straight gluttony by ripping oy pieces to dip in fancy olive oil with crushed sea salt sprinkled on top.
+This recipe is ridiculously easy, takes around ten minutes of hands-on time, and waiting.
+The hardest part is waiting.
+Trust me, it’s worth every painstaking, idle moment.
+It produces a heavy, rich loaf that pairs wonderfully with sauces, can be used as a soup or dip bread bowl, or simply rip off pieces to dip in olive oil and vinegar with crushed sea salt sprinkled atop.
 The lemon peel adds a hint of tang that is delightful.
 Once you’ve mastered this recipe, it is the perfect playground to try adjusting with other herbs and spices.
 My personal favorite is lemon peel and rosemary.

 - 3 cups (400 grams) all-purpose flour